Irene and Paul Hellmann: Anschluss with Nazi Germany and Aryanization

 When Austria merged with Nazi Germany in the Anschluss of 1938, the Hellmanns were persecuted by the Nazis because of their Jewish heritage.
 Paul Hellmann died in 1938 shortly after the "Anschluss".
 The Hellmanns' vacation home in Altaussee was "aryanized".

 Irene Hellmann emigrated to the Netherlands to join her son.
 However after Nazi Germany invaded the Netherlands and anti-Jewish racial laws were adopted there, she had to go into hiding from the summer of 1940, changing addresses frequently.
 From rapidly changing addresses, Irene Hellmann wrote several letters to family members describing the life of the Jewish undesirables.

 In the spring of 1943, their son Bernhard Hellmann was betrayed and taken to the Nazi camp of Sobibor, where he was killed on April 2, 1943 at the age of 39.
 Irene Hellmann was deported to Auschwitz on May 6, 1944 and murdered on the same day.

 Legacy

 Like other Viennese upper-class families of Jewish origin, the Hellmanns disappeared from collective memory after the Nazis came to power.
 In 2021, the Jewish Museum Vienna presented the exhibition "Jedermanns Juden.
 100 Years of the Salzburg Festival", which was also dedicated to the Hellmann couple.

 In 2023, a Klimt painting that the Hellmanns had owned was auctioned at Sothebys.
 The sale of Insel im Attersee revived interest in the fate of the Hellmann's art collection, and Sothebys was criticized for initially omitting any information about Hellmann's murder by Nazis and then for including speculations about who might have owned the painting between Irene Hellmann and the art dealer Otto Kallir, as the versions published by the auction house changed numerous times in the weeks preceding the sale.

+The heirs of Paul and Irene Hellmann have registered 29 artworks with the German Lost Art Foundation as Nazi-looted art that they are searching for, including artworks by Gustav Klimt, Ferdinand George Waldmüller, Rudolf von Alt, Heinrich Füger, Ferdinand Schmutzer, and Carl Moll.